intermine/im-docs/docs/database/download-scripts.rst

 Location
 -----------------

-The system is a package located at `bio/scripts/DataDownloader`.
+The system is a package located in our scripts repo here: https://github.com/intermine/intermine-scripts/tree/master/bio/DataDownloader

 The package contains: